OlivierLD/raspberry-coffee/Serial.IO/README.md

 ## Lib RxTx, Serial communication.
 This involves the classes located in the package `gnu.io`.
-To install this package (on Raspberry PI, or more generally on Ubuntu), type
+To install this package (on Raspberry Pi, or more generally on Ubuntu), type
 ```
 $> sudo apt-get install librxtx-java
 ```